DharshanKeshav/CODTECH_TASK-3--REAL-TIME-DOC-EDITOR/README.md

 # 📑 Collab Docs

-CrispScribe is a modern, clean, and focused document editor designed for a distraction-free writing experience.
+Collab Docs is a modern, clean, and focused document editor designed for a distraction-free writing experience.
 It features real-time collaboration, a powerful rich-text editor, and seamless document import/export capabilities.

 ## 🚀 Key Features